Introduction to Probabilistic Bayesian Networks Inference

 In our previous tutorial, we have discussed Bayesian Network Introduction.
 Now we are going to describe Bayesian Networks Inference such as Deducing Unobserved Variables, Parameter Learning, Structure Learning.
 At last, we will also cover various algorithms of structure learning.

 So, let’s start the Bayesian Network Inference Tutorial.

 Use of BN is to estimate the probability that the hypothesis is true based on evidence.

 Let’s discuss these ones by one-

 i.
 Deducing Unobserved Variables

 BN stands for Bayesian Network.
-BN is a complete model for the variables and their relationships.
+With the help of this network we can develop a comprehensive model that delineates relationship between the variables.
 It is used to answer probabilistic queries about them.
 We can use it to observe the updated knowledge of the state of a subset of variables.
 For computing, the posterior distribution of variables given evidence is called probabilistic inference.
 For detection applications, it gives universal statistics.
 When anyone wants to select values for the variable subset.
 It minimizes some expected loss function, for instance, the probability of decision error.
 A BN is a mechanism for applying Bayes’ theorem to complex problems.
 Popular inference methods are:

 a.
 Variable Elimination